yodkwtf/sql-fundamentals/Notes.md

 #### INSERT

 - Used to insert a substring into a string at a specified position
-- Takes input string, start position, how many characters to remove and new substring as arguments
+- Takes input string, start position, how many characters to remove, and new substring as arguments

   ```sql
   SELECT INSERT('Hello Bobby', 7, 4, 'There'); -- Hello Therey